Addressing Hygiene Gaps in Syria

-As part of a special initiative to help prevent, limit, and stop the spread of infectious diseases like COVID-19, the Canadian Medical Foundation will be issuing small grants to groups with short-term projects and initiatives that address infection prevention.
+As part of a special initiative to help prevent, limit, and stop the spread of infectious diseases like COVID-19, the Canadian Medical Foundation (CMF) is looking for partners with short-term projects and initiatives that address infection prevention.
+In this round the focus will be Syria.

-The Canadian Medical Foundation (CMF) is well-positioned to help groups address gaps in existing projects or fund new initiatives that will help bridge identified gaps that are currently impeding communities from strengthening their public health and healthcare response to COVID-19 (i.e. hygiene practices).
+CMF will be issuing a limited number of small grants to help groups address gaps in existing projects or fund new initiatives that will help bridge identified gaps that are currently impeding Syrian communities from strengthening their public health and healthcare response to COVID-19 (i.e. hygiene practices).

 - Proposals must have a lead organization eligible to accept and administer funds.

-- All organizations must be able to provide NGO, CBO or Incorporation registration documents.
+- All organizations must be qualified Canadian donnees and be able to provide NGO or Incorporation registration documents.

 - All applications must be able to provide a grant reference for a previous grant led and held by the organization.